 B. Justification for Changes

-Changes in accounting policies are permitted only if they improve the reliability or relevance of financial statements and must be disclosed in the notes to the accounts.
+Changes in accounting policies are permissible only when they enhance the accuracy or relevance of financial statements.
+Such changes must be justified and disclosed in the notes to the accounts to maintain transparency and accountability.

 C. Comparability